 Quitte le Pouvoir (WADE, GET OUT!) is a documentary film (2014 | 36′) with subtle animations.
 When a group of young rappers from Dakar, Senegal, join forces through their music to create a revolt, the presidential elections get a surprising turn.
 By using animations over the live action footage, the dark atmosphere of the tension hanging over the city is subtly highlighted.

 Aida Grovestins (director, producer), Machteld Aardse (drawings for animations, producer), Hanneke van der Linden (animations), Cheikh Diarra (title song, narrator), Julien Grossmann (music), Allard Detiger (montage), Aart Jan van der Linden (pre-montage)

-This is a close up portrait of what the future African Spring may look like.
-“Wade, get out” is where 1995 french film ‘La Haine’ meets the Arab Spring.
-Y’en a marre’s success and stress on non-violence inspired other young people in West Africa to create comparable pacifist, civil protest movements.
+Y’en a marre inspired other young people in West Africa to create comparable pacifist, civic movements.
 All to avoid the violent scenario of the Arab Spring.

 Producers: Aida Grovestins, Machteld Aardse; Trailer editor: Joffrey van der Vliet – Frontdoor